huggingface/nanotron/docs/docs.md

 ## Tied parameter

-This signifies that multiple occurence of a given parameter are duplicated on multiple devices.
+This signifies that multiple occurrences of a given parameter are duplicated on multiple devices.
 Therefore we need a mechanism for them to be synced at all time.
-A typical example would be `lm_head` on top of transformers that's tied to the work embedding parameters.
+A typical example would be `lm_head` on top of transformers that's tied to the word embedding parameters.
 We attach the following metadata to the parameter:
 ```python
 @dataclasses.dataclass
 class TiedInfo: